dezoito/ollama-grid-search/README.md

 - Grading results and filtering by grade
 - Storing experiments and results in a local database
-- Importing, exporting and sharing prompt lists and experiments
+- Importing, exporting and sharing prompt lists and experiment parameters.

 ## Contributing